 Framework.
 A set of principles, ideas, guidelines and provisions to enable decisions, judgments and operations.

 Geostationary Earth Orbit (GEO).
-Satellites in geostationary Earth orbits are often referred to as GEOs
+Satellites in geostationary Earth orbits are often referred to as GEOs.

 Geostationary satellite.
 Meteorological satellite orbiting the Earth at an altitude of approximately 36 000 km with the same angular velocity as the Earth and within the equatorial plane, thus providing nearly continuous information in an area within a range of about 50° from a fixed sub-satellite point at the Equator.